 The full consequences of the Great War were now being felt on the racecourse.
 An active debate was occurring as to whether the sport itself should be curtailed to some extent.
 In England, all racing, other than at Newmarket, had been suspended and there were people in Australia who took their lead from the mother country demanding a similar sacrifice here.
 The Victorian Premier, Sir Alexander Peacock, spoke for many, in July, when, while disclaiming any desire to be a spoilsport, he expressed the opinion that “it wasn’t entirely becoming that there should be so much sport at the present juncture.”
 Of course, the circumstances in Australia were quite different from those in England.
 One of the major problems there related to the carriage of troops by train, and the fact that carrying race crowds and racehorses exacerbated the transport difficulties.
 Moreover, racing here was not affecting recruiting.
 The focus and immediacy of a war being conducted ten miles away across the English Channel was quite a different proposition to one ten thousand miles away by sea.
 It seemed unwise to take heavy-handed action that would affect the livelihood of so many Australians.

 Twelve months is a long time in racing.
 The scene at Randwick on Derby Day 1914 was rather different from that which greeted Beragoon’s triumph a year earlier.
 The two shots that Gavrilo Princip fired in Sarajevo on June 28th, 1914, killing the Austrian Archduke, Franz Ferdinand, and his wife, Sofia, had seen to that.
 Indeed, in that famous phrase of Sir Edward Grey, the lamps were going out all over Europe.
-Yet the effects on Derby Day of ‘The Great War of All Time’, as various scribes had taken to calling it, were still rather muted.
+Yet the effect on Derby Day of ‘The Great War of All Time’, as various scribes had taken to calling it, was still rather muted.
 Australia’s baptism of fire that would be Gallipoli was still six months away, and there remained many who were convinced that the whole jolly adventure would be over by Christmas.
 In August 1914 the A.J.C.
 Chairman, Adrian Knox, offered the use of Randwick racecourse as a temporary camp for the expeditionary force, and for weeks before the opening of the A.J.C.
 Spring Meeting a portion of the army remained in occupation.

 It is said that a man who chooses to represent himself in a court of law has a fool for a client.
 Something similar is often muttered about well-meaning but naive owners who wish to train their own racehorses as a hobby.
 Such was the prejudice that Joe O’Brien encountered when he first entered the ranks of ownership in Sydney.
 A successful Sydney businessman with a large station property in southwestern Queensland, O’Brien wasn’t born among horses but was one of those practical men who seemed to be able to turn his hand to most things.
 Self-confident and shrewd, backed by considerable wealth, he first emerged as a player on the Randwick scene with his purchase of Malt King as a yearling in the autumn of 1908.
 It was in August of that same year when Malt King was showing remarkable promise in training gallops that O’Brien moved a motion at an A.J.C.
 General Meeting that the club’s members be permitted to train their own horses privately at Randwick.